UmerTariq1/Tailor-My-Resume/readme.md

 ### **How it Works**

 1. **Resume Upload:** Share your existing resume as input, providing the foundation for personalization.
+Put as much detail as you want in the resume.yaml file.
+The file is supposed to be an exhaustive list of your skills, experience and etc.
 2. **Job Description Analysis:** The application extracts key requirements and keywords from the provided job description.
 3. **Resume Enhancement:** Relevant sections within your resume are identified, and the content is tailored to match the extracted keywords and specific job description criteria.
 4. **Output:** The enhanced and personalized resume is saved to your chosen output file name.

 ### **Contributing**